jubaer-pantho/Acceleration-for-Image-Processing-Applications-on-HMC-Machine/README.md

 # Acceleration-of-Image-Processing-Library-Kernels-on-a-Hybrid-Memory-Cube-Computer

-This work presents an HMC controller suitable for accelerating image processing application on an HMC enabled CPU
+This work presents an HMC controller suitable for accelerating image processing applications on an HMC enabled CPU

 The system is built on a host processor with 4 Micron AC-510 board attached to it through PCIe connections.
 Each unit features a Xilinx Kintex Ultrascale (XCVU060) FPGAs and an HMC memory

-Framework:
+Frameworks Used:
 HMC_release_4.0
 picocomputing 5.6.0.0